conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 With this hook active, the information is collected from the recipe attributes, such as ``name``, ``license``, ``url``, ``homepage`` and
 ``description``.
 The maturity level is based on the branch name like `master`, `release` and `stable` are considered ``Stable`` maturity level.
-The project logo is not supported by this hook, since the Bintray API does not allow file uploads, and it is updated during the recipe upload using the Bintray REST API.
+The project logo is not supported by this hook, since the Bintray API does not allow file uploads, and it is updated during the recipe upload using the Bintray REST API (LINK).

 ```
 $ conan upload docopt/0.6.2@user/testing -r bintray